SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

     usage: salishsea run [-h] [--max-deflate-jobs MAX_DEFLATE_JOBS] [--nemo3.4] [--nocheck-initial-conditions] [--no-submit]
-                         [--waitjob WAITJOB] [-q]
+                         [--separate-deflate] [--waitjob WAITJOB] [-q]
                          DESC_FILE RESULTS_DIR

     Prepare, execute, and gather the results from a Salish Sea NEMO-3.6 run described in DESC_FILE.
 The results files from the run are gathered in RESULTS_DIR.
 If RESULTS_DIR does not exist it will be created.

     positional arguments:
-      DESC_FILE             File path/name of run description YAML file RESULTS_DIR           directory to store results into
+      DESC_FILE             run description YAML file
+      RESULTS_DIR           directory to store results into

     optional arguments: